mateusloubach/myCodingGame/README.md

 In computer science, program optimization or software optimization is the process of modifying a software system to make some aspect of it work more efficiently or use fewer resources.

 On CodinGame, optimization games are games in which you have to maximize the criterion (fuel, output size, score) to climb in the rankings.

+## Resource Management:

+Many games involve the management of resources.
+Examples of game resources include tokens, money, land, natural resources, human resources and game points.
+The game will have rules that determine how players can increase, spend, or exchange their various resources.

+A skillful management of resources under such rules allows players to influence the outcome of the game.

 ## Simulation: